 About Design Science Studio

-Recently launched, the Design Science Studio explores Buckminster Fuller’s principles of Design Science as an educational incubator that welcomes regenerative art from all types of collaborators.
+The Design Science Studio explores Buckminster Fuller’s principles of Design Science as an educational incubator that welcomes regenerative art from all types of collaborators.
 The first cohort runs August 2020 – January 2020 and begins with a curriculum that introduces the system view of Nature that Bucky fostered.

 Participants will then transition to a collaborative development period that initiates community building with other co-creators, sharing of knowledge and ideas designed in service to realize Fuller’s vision of “a world that works for 100% of humanity in the shortest possible time, through spontaneous cooperation, without ecological offense or the disadvantage of anyone.”
 Selected projects will be featured periodically on the BFI website, sold on the BFI marketplace (with profit-sharing); and later, displayed in a gallery show at some future date.